 - $340 billion for local and state governments

 - $153 billion towards public health

->

-> The comprehensive bill will help businesses and industries that have been hit hard by the pandemic and lost revenue due to quarantine measures.
+The comprehensive bill will help businesses and industries that have been hit hard by the pandemic and quarantine measures.
 One of the key components of the business relief was ensuring that companies could afford to keep paying their staff, even if income has been slashed in recent weeks.

->

-> Most small business relief will come in the form of emergency grants and forgivable loans.
+Most small business relief will come in the form of emergency grants and forgivable loans.
 Big businesses have similar options, but the bill created oversight on how big corporations use federal money.